jundalisay/superb/content/en/research/jagor/ph/chapter-24.md

 The edges of the petioles, which contain much finer fibre than the middle parts, are separately divided into strips an inch wide, and with strong pressure are drawn several times under the knife.
 This substance, which is called lúpis, is in high request, being employed in the native weaving; while bandála is chiefly used for ships' rigging. *

-Lúpis, according to the fineness of the fibre, is sorted into four classes:
+Lúpis, according to the fineness of the fibre, is sorted into 4 classes:

 1. Binani
 2. Totogna